Lombra/elite-api-docs/docs/Startup.md

 ### Loadout

-When written: at startup, when loading from main menu, or when switching ships, or after changing the ship in Outfitting
+When written: at startup, when loading from main menu, or when switching ships, or after changing the ship in Outfitting, or when docking SRV back in mothership

 Parameters: